 - Chief Executive Officer

 - Chief Operating Officer

-- Vice President of Facilities, Real Estate and Asset Management

-- Executive Director, Safety and Security
+- Vice President, Safety & Security

-These positions will be collectively referred to as "Responsible Authorities" for immediate notification purposes.
+These positions will be collectively referred to as "Responsible Authorities" for emergency notification purposes.
 In reference to any of these positions, in the absence of the referenced individual, their designee will have the authority.
 These positions will typically be responsible for developing the content and distributing the notifications as described.

-If the emergency is limited to a particular segment or segments of the campus, the Executive Director, Safety and Security or the Global Security Operations Center (GSOC) faculty will typically determine the segment or segments of the community to receive the immediate notification.
+If the emergency is limited to a particular segment or segments of the campus, the Vice President, Safety & Security or the Global Security Operations Center (GSOC) faculty will typically determine the segment or segments of the community to receive the immediate notification.